Skip to Content

 All Design degree students enrol in honours.
 Towards the end of third year, you decide whether you want to stick with the honours route, where your fourth year will be strongly research-led.
 The non-honours path is less research-focused and gives you room for more electives in fourth year.

-Massey’s College of Creative Arts is ranked in the top 100 by QS University rankings.
-In 2017 the School of Design achieved number one position in the red dot design ranking in the Asia–Pacific.
+Massey’s College of Creative Arts is ranked in the top 100 by QS University rankings, and the Wellington School of Design is currently ranked Number 1 in Asia–Pacific for design concept by Red Dot.
 The College of Creative Arts is NASAD approved as Substantially Equivalent.

 If you are an international student, please check out how to apply.